Underwater Photography: How to Take Split Landscape Photos

 In a tropical environment they can showcase amazing water clarity blended against a white palm drenched beaches, aka paradise, or in a lake or creek it can used to show the contrast of a rocky mountain landscape against peaceful shallow water.
 However you choose to use the effect in your photographs it’s a fun way to look at the world and will encourage you to think outside the box whilst shooting and get seriously creative…trust me, it’s addictive.

 Derived completely from my own experience in the water, below are some tips and techniques on how to capture split landscape photographs.

 Equipment for Underwater Photography

-I shoot with a Nikon D800 and chose to protect it with an Aquatech Underwater Sport Housing which is a solid, watertight little beast that’s never failed me and gets looked after like it’s my pet.
+I shoot with an Olympus OM-D E-M1 Mark II and chose to protect it with an Olympus Underwater Housing (the PT-EP14) which is a solid, watertight little beast that’s never failed me and gets looked after like it’s my pet.
 I bath it, towel dry it and put away in a blanket…too much?

 You’ll find companies like Aquatech, Nauticam or Ikelite will have an underwater housing to fit your specific camera model and this is one of the reasons they work so well is that everything is aligned and fitted just for your camera, not just a generic bunch of buttons that will sometimes work.

 What’s currently in my bag for an underwater shoot?